eliz-abeth/new-site/_posts/2025-01-03-January-2025-chases.md

 comments: false
 ---

-**Hello trainers**, we are happy to share this month's chases!
+**Hello trainers**, we are excited to share this month's chases!
+In addition to the many ultra rare cards that you have the chance of pulling from the machine, you might also find any of the following.

-* * *

-There's a horizontal rule above this.

-Text can be **bold**, _italic_, or ~~strikethrough~~.

-There should be whitespace between paragraphs.

-# Header 1

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

-## Header 2

-> This is a blockquote following a header.
+- Pikachu V
+- Zapdos EX (151)
+- Nidoking full art (151)